gnss-sdr/gnss-sdr/README.md

 and then you can update your working copy by doing:

 ```
-$ git checkout master        # Switch to branch you want to update
+$ git checkout main        # Switch to branch you want to update
-$ git pull upstream master   # Download the newest code from our repository
+$ git pull upstream main   # Download the newest code from our repository
 ```

 or, if you want to test the latest developments: